1. Writing a Subject Line That Gets Opened

 The subject line is the single biggest factor in whether your email gets opened.
 You don’t need a complicated process – you need a strong line that matches your audience and the tone of your event.
 Here are five proven approaches, with a structure and example for each:

-- Approach 1 — Minimalistic Structure: You are invited + [Event Name] Example: Invitation to the 2026 Asia AI Summit
+- Approach 1 — Minimalistic Structure: You are invited + [Event Name] Example: You are invited to the 2026 Global Cybersecurity Summit

 A note on A/B testing: If you’re sending at high volume – say, a public conference with thousands on the list – you can A/B test two subject lines and let the data pick the winner.
 As a rule of thumb, test for the open rate when the email is in its awareness stage, and the click rate when you need immediate sign-ups.
 For most invitation-only events, though, the guest list is too small for a statistically meaningful test, so don’t feel obliged: just pick the approach above that best fits your audience and tone, and put your energy into deliverability instead.